jvkiran/testrepo/src/data/termsLaunch.md

 #### 1.4 Processing of data (customer data and contract data)

-We collect, process, use and disclose personal data necessary for the establishment, content-related arrangement or change of the legal relationship (stock data).
-We collect, process, use and disclose personal data about the use of our Service (usage data) insofar it is necessary for enabling, improving or invoicing the use of the service.
+We collect, process, use and disclose personal data necessary for the establishment, content-related arrangement or change of the legal relationship established by acknowledging and agreeing to the [Network Launch Terms](https://oceanprotocol.com/terms-launch#network-launch-terms).
+We collect, process, use and disclose personal data about the use of our Service (usage data) insofar it is necessary for enabling, improving or invoicing the use of the Service.

-In addition, you acknowledge that the purpose of this Service is to provide information about the **Project**, the **Whitelisting** and the **Initial Token Exchange** (the foregoing capitalised terms are defined which is accessible at [Network Launch Terms](https://oceanprotocol.com/terms-launch#network-launch-terms)).
-If you submit personal data to us for the purpose of being whitelisted for participation in the Initial Token Exchange and/or as a potential acquiror of Tokens, you consent to our collection, processing, use and disclosure of such personal data for the purposes of such whitelisting and also the issuance, distribution, use and circulation of or exchange for Tokens.
+In addition, you acknowledge that the purpose of this Service is to provide information about the **Project**, the **Whitelisting** and the **Initial Token Exchange** (the foregoing capitalised terms are defined in the [Network Launch Terms](https://oceanprotocol.com/terms-launch#network-launch-terms)).
+If you submit or have submitted  personal data to us for the purpose of being whitelisted for participation in the Initial Token Exchange and/or as a potential acquiror of Tokens, you consent to our collection, processing, use and disclosure of such personal data for the purposes of such whitelisting and also the issuance, distribution, use and circulation of or exchange for Tokens.

 We also reserve the right to monitor, check and process your personal data if necessary to investigate or obtain evidence concerning any complaint, claim or dispute or any actual or suspected illegal or unlawful conduct or to aid in such investigation or evidence gathering by any law enforcement or regulatory authorities.